Valemax: General characteristics

 Like most modern bulk carriers, Valemax vessels are powered by a single two-stroke low-speed crosshead diesel engine directly coupled to a fixed-pitch propeller.
 The ships built by DSME and STX in South Korea are powered by 7-cylinder MAN B&W 7S80ME-C8 and 7S80ME-C engines, respectively, and the ships built by RSHI and Bohai Shipbuilding Heavy Industry have Wärtsilä 7RT-flex82T and 7RT-flex84T engines, respectively.
-Both MAN and Wärtsilä engines will have a maximum continuous rating of around 29000 kW when turning the 10 m propeller at 76–78 rpm, giving the ships a service speed of around 15 kn while burning almost 100 tons of heavy fuel oil per day.Vale’s fleet ambitions loaded with super-sized risks.
-Lloyd's List, 30 July 2010.
-Retrieved 4 September 2011 However, due to the large size of the vessels the emissions per cargo ton-mile are very low and thus the Valemax vessels are in fact among the most efficient long-distance dry bulk carriers in service – Vale has reported a 35% drop in emissions per ton of cargo carried in comparison to older ships.
+Both MAN and Wärtsilä engines will have a maximum continuous rating of around 29000 kW when turning the 10 m propeller at 76–78 rpm, giving the ships a service speed of around 15 kn while burning almost 100 tons of heavy fuel oil per day.
+However, due to the large size of the vessels the emissions per cargo ton-mile are very low and thus the Valemax vessels are in fact among the most efficient long-distance dry bulk carriers in service – Vale has reported a 35% drop in emissions per ton of cargo carried in comparison to older ships.
 In the second series, the main engine has been changed to more efficient MAN B&W 7G80ME-C9 engine producing about 33000 kW at 72 rpm, and a further 15% to 20% reduction in carbon dioxide emissions is claimed.
 The Japanese-built ships have 7RT-flex82T engines rated at 24600 kW and 74 rpm, slightly less than their South Korean- or Chinese-built equivalents.